 In October 2017, we were granted Fast Track designation for HTX-011 from the FDA for local administration into the surgical site to reduce postoperative pain and the need for opioid analgesics for 72 hours.
 In June 2018, we were granted Breakthrough Therapy designation for HTX-011 from the FDA for postoperative pain management.
 In December 2018, we were granted Priority Review designation for HTX-011 from the FDA for postoperative pain management.
 Fast Track designation is intended to facilitate the development and expedite the review of new therapies to treat serious conditions with unmet medical needs by providing sponsors with the opportunity for frequent interactions with the FDA.
 Breakthrough Therapy designation is designed to expedite the development and review of drugs that are intended to treat serious conditions and for which preliminary clinical evidence indicates substantial improvement over available therapies on clinically significant endpoint(s).
 Priority Review designation is for drugs that, if approved, would be significant improvements in the safety or effectiveness of the treatment or prevention of serious conditions.
 Product candidates that receive Fast Track or Breakthrough Therapy designation may receive more frequent interactions with the FDA regarding the product candidate's development plan and clinical trials and may be eligible for the FDA's Rolling Review and Priority Review.
 Priority Review designation is intended to direct overall attention and resources of the FDA to the evaluation of such applications and means that the FDA's goal is to take action on such applications within 6 months, compared to 10 months under standard review.
-Despite receiving Fast Track, Breakthrough Therapy and Priority Review designations, we can provide no assurances that HTX-011 or any of our other future products that receive such designations will receive regulatory approval any sooner than other product candidates that do not have such designations, or at all.
+Despite receiving Fast Track, Breakthrough Therapy and Priority Review designations, we can provide no assurances that HTX-011 or any of our other future products that receive similar designations in the U.S. or in any other regulatory jurisdictions will receive regulatory approval any sooner than other product candidates that do not have such designations, or at all.
 For example, despite receiving Fast Track designation, Breakthrough Therapy designation and Priority Review designation for HTX-011, a CRL was received from the FDA regarding the NDA for HTX-011 on June 26, 2020, and there is no guarantee that approval will be received in a timely manner, or at all.
-The FDA may also withdraw Fast Track or Breakthrough Therapy designations if it determines that HTX-011 or any of our other future products that receive such designations no longer meet the relevant criteria.
+The FDA or any foreign regulatory authorities may also withdraw or revoke Fast Track, Breakthrough Therapy, or similar designations, or elect to treat designated candidates in a manner different from what was originally indicated, if they determine that HTX-011 or any of our other future products that receive such designations no longer meet the relevant criteria.
+Failure to realize the potential benefits of these designations could materially adversely affect our business, financial condition, cash flows and results of operations.